pommi/codex/walkthrough/aws/walkthrough.md

  - $.meta.cf.blobstore_config.fog_connection.region: Which region are the blobstore S3 buckets in?
  - $.meta.cf.ccdb.host: What hostname/IP is the ccdb available at?
  - $.meta.cf.ccdb.pass: Specify the password of the ccdb user
+ - $.meta.cf.ccdb.port: What port is the ccdb listening on?
+ - $.meta.cf.ccdb.scheme: Specify the type of database the ccdb is (postgres, mysql)
  - $.meta.cf.ccdb.user: Specify the user to connect to the ccdb
  - $.meta.cf.diegodb.host: What hostname/IP is the diegodb available at?
  - $.meta.cf.diegodb.pass: Specify the password of the diegodb user
+ - $.meta.cf.diegodb.port: What port is the diegodb listening on?
+ - $.meta.cf.diegodb.scheme: Specify the type of database the diegodb is (postgres, mysql)
  - $.meta.cf.diegodb.user: Specify the user to connect to the diegodb
  - $.meta.cf.uaadb.host: What hostname/IP is the uaadb available at?
  - $.meta.cf.uaadb.pass: Specify the password of the uaadb user
+ - $.meta.cf.uaadb.port: What port is the uaadb listening on?
+ - $.meta.cf.uaadb.scheme: Specify the type of database the uaadb is (postgresql, mysql)
  - $.meta.cf.uaadb.user: Specify the user to connect to the uaadb
  - $.meta.dns: Enter the DNS server for your VPC
  - $.meta.elbs: What elbs will be in front of the gorouters?